Green Interview: Jeff Chase, VP of Sustainability, Freeman

 TSNN had a chance to sit down with Chase to discuss how far our industry has come, where we are now, and how far we need to go for our industry to adapt and thrive in the face of a changing business environment, audience demographic and planet.

-TSNN: Why is sustainability an important issue for the trade show industry to focus on and why is it important to you an event professional?
+TSNN: Why is sustainability an important issue for the trade show industry to focus on and why does it matter to you an event professional?

 Jeff Chase: Our industry has been finding better ways to produce experiences for many years and as our world has changed, we too must change to keep up with modern world trends.
 Sustainability thinking is here to stay and if our industry wants to continue to find the right ways to bring people together, we will need to focus on using better methods to reduce our event footprint on the earth.
 I have been around this industry for 30 years and with everything I’ve learned, seeing all the waste that we’ve generated and the different materials we’ve used, I’m thrilled that our industry has seen a lot of improvement, even though we’re slow-moving.
 Still, I would like to see us continue to do things better.